How to Keep Birds From Nesting on the Porch

 10. Pets

-Okay, this one is a bit of a tongue in cheek measure.
-But seriously though, if you do have a cat at home, let it roam around the porch and I can guarantee you that your porch will remain bird free.
+Okay, this one is a bit of a tongue-in-cheek measure.
+But in all seriousness, if you have a cat at home, let it roam around the porch, and I can guarantee you that the area will remain bird free.

 Once birds can see that there is a real predator lurking in the porch area, they’re going to stay away.

-A dog can of course be useful in this regard too, although a dog will have a more playful attitude towards birds, whereas a cat will instinctively try and prey on birds.
+A dog can, of course, be helpful in this regard too, but a dog will have a more playful attitude towards birds, whereas a cat will instinctively try and prey on birds.